Last Updated on September 18, 2021 by scottkandh

 20. Update your plug-ins:

 Ensure that you keep your plug-ins up-to-date.
 If you’re not using a plug-in get rid of it.
+If you don’t update your plug-ins you risk the chances of hackers breaking into your website through outdated plug-ins that are vulnerable.

 21. Create series posts:

 A series post is a post broken up into multiple posts (for items that are more in-depth subjects).
 By having a series post, the visitors will have to go another page (the whole purpose of trying to reduce your bounce rate).
+For an example of a series post, visit How to Grow your Blog Series post.

 22. Create a solid landing page: